HL7/US-Core/input/pagecontent/general-guidance.md

     `http://hl7.org/fhir/5.0/StructureDefinition/extension-CapablilityStatement.acceptLanguage`

-For further guidance on language and locale for generation of the resource narrative, see the [Multi-language support for Narratives] in the core specification.
+For further guidance on language and locale for the generation of the resource narrative, see the [Multi-language support for Narratives] in the core specification.

 <!--